 Yes.
 This is preferable.
 Please see the website for guidelines or click HERE

 How are applicants selected for the programme?

-All applications are reviewed by a three-person jury.
+All applications are reviewed by an independent jury.
 Selections are based on the strength of the writing sample and the letter of intent.

 Who is on the jury?